speedrun-program/amnesia_flashback_line_canceller/readme.md

   The reason to do this is because .hps files don't trigger delays during quickloads or when opening a map folder from the debug menu.

+how to add more flashbacks:
+- add the sound files to flashback_names.txt.
+- the sound files used by each flashback in are listed in the .flash files in \Amnesia The Dark Descent\flashbacks.
+- in English, the sound files are in \Amnesia The Dark Descent\lang\eng\voices\flashbacks. in Russian, the sound files are in \Amnesia The Dark Descent\lang\rus\voices\flashbacks. you can listen to them to check if they're the ones you want to skip.

 **You most likely don't need to read the next part.**